aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 end
 ```

 Using the default tolerances this produces a result 0.00017% different than direct integration with `QuadGK` (using the VTPR EoS).
-But you could probably fiddle with the relative tolerance to make them identical.
-This is a level of resolution that is beyond what is required, or even physically relevant (the model error is significantly larger than this slight numerical error)
+But you could probably fiddle with the tolerances to make them identical.
+This is already at a level of resolution that is beyond what is required, or even physically relevant (the model error is significantly larger than this slight numerical error)

 ## Comparing the Results